FAIR Textile Storage-History Triage

 Conservator-first signs even when treatment happened long ago

-Past treatment does not eliminate the need for a conservator when the textile still behaves like a fragile or contaminated object.
-The routing trigger is the current risk, not how reassuring the old storage story sounds.
+Past treatment does not remove the need for a conservator when the textile still behaves like a fragile or contaminated object.
+The trigger is current risk, not a reassuring storage story.

-• Route to a textile conservator first when residue, tackiness, staining, or odor is active enough that ordinary unfolding, rehousing, or shipping could spread material or disturb weakened fibers.
+• Route to a textile conservator first when residue, tackiness, staining, or odor could spread material or disturb weakened fibers during ordinary handling.

 • Route to a textile conservator first when the textile is brittle, powdering, shedding fragments, or resisting opening, even if the owner says the pest problem was solved years ago.